reactionaryzebra/without-esl-api-v2/README.md

 ## Without ESL

+This is a copy of the repo found [here](https://github.com/reactionaryzebra/without-esl-api).

+This duplicate was made in preparation for deployment should anything have gone wrong so I would have a copy of the original.

-This serves as the backend for a small web app displaying dynamic Premier League results based on the presence or absense of the clubs that agreed to join the ESL.
+This is the api for an app used to determine Premier League results should any of the ESL 6 have left the league.

-For a full description see the frontend repo [here](https://github.com/reactionaryzebra/without-esl-frontend)
+Please refer to the [client repo](https://github.com/reactionaryzebra/without-esl-frontend) for more info.